The special Aronszajn tree property at $\aleph_2$ and $GCH$: The chain condition

 But now, given conditions $\langle r^{0i}, \lusim{s}^{0i}\rangle$ as above (for $i\in\{0, 1\}$) there must be $i\in\{0, 1\}$ such that $\zeta^{0 i}\neq\zeta^{3}$.
 We may then set $p_\l^2= \langle r^{0i}, \lusim{s}^{0i}\rangle$ and $p_\l^3=\langle r^3, \lusim{s}^3\rangle$. \end{proof}

 By Claim \ref{separating-pair-compatibility}, in order to conclude the proof of the current instance of $(1)_\b$, it suffices to prove the following.

-\begin{claim} There is a separating pair for $\vec\s_0$ and $\vec\s_1$. \end{claim} \begin{proof} This follows from first applying Claim \ref{main-technical-fact} and $(2)_\a$, for $\a<\b$, countably many times, using the normality of $\mtcl F$, and then running a pressing--down argument again using the normality of $\mtcl F$.
+\begin{claim} There is a separating pair for $\vec\s_0$ and $\vec\s_1$. \end{claim} \begin{proof} This follows from first applying Claim \ref{main-technical-fact} and $(2)_\a$, for $\a<\b$, countably many times, using the normality of $\mtcl F$, and then running a pressing-down argument again using the normality of $\mtcl F$.

 To be more specific, we start by building sequences and for a $\subseteq$-decreasing sequence $(D_n)_{n<\o}$ of sets in $\mtcl F$, such that $\vec\s_{0, 0}=\vec\s_0$ and $\vec\s_{1, 0}=\vec\s_1$, and such that for every $n<\o$, $\vec\s_{0, n+1}$ and $\vec\s_{1, n+1}$ are obtained from $\vec\s_{0, n}$ and $\vec\s_{1, n}$ in the following way.